charaf19/arxds/README.md

 * **Relevance sampling:** Optional keyword- or embedding-guided sampling to target subtopics without manual filters.
 * **Safety & etiquette:** Built-in min delay, randomized jitter, and header notes aligning with arXiv API best practices.

-> Have another idea?
-Open an issue with “Feature:” in the title and follow the template above.

 ---